bfix/gpg2hs/README.md

   a single armored GnuPG private key file.
 Such a file can then be imported into a notm GnuPG keyring.

+*CAVEAT*: Tor hidden service are currently only able to work with 1024-bit RSA keys.
+Make sure that the keys your are using in GnuPG are RSA keys of the same size!

 Usage
 -----